ccifra/grpc-perf/README.md

-# Experimental remote gRPC interface for niScope
+# gRPC performance test application

-the project support Windows and Linux for both the client and server.
+the project support Windows and Linux and Linux RT for both the client and server.

+Always build release when running benchmarks.
+There is a large difference in performance between debug and release.

 ## Building on Windows